 The Moon at Lammas

 The old name for the moon in August on the mainland of the British Isles is ‘Grain Moon’ or ‘Dispute Moon’.
 The name Grain Moon is obvious; this is the month in which the grain crops become ready to harvest.
-For the name ‘Dispute Moon’ we have to go back in time to the common practices at Lammas (refer to ‘Historical Context’ below).
+For the name ‘Dispute Moon’ we have to go back in time to the common practices at Lammas (see ‘Historical Context’ below).

-Historical Context
+Historical Context & Traditions

 Their main focus was the matching of workers with employers for the imminent harvest.
 However they soon turned into major feasts in their own right with all the other trappings of a fair and a reputation for drunkenness and immorality (a bit like town centres on a Saturday night today).